Appeals court rules North Carolina can’t ban undercover cameras from PETA - NewsBreak

 In a 2-1 decision, the 4th U.S. Circuit Court of Appeals ruled on Thursday that blocking the animal rights group’s “newsgathering activities” would violate the First Amendment’s free speech protections.

 Judge Henry Floyd, a fellow Obama appointee, joined Diaz’s opinion.
-Judge Allison Rushing, who was nominated by former President Donald Trump, dissented.
-PETA offers to pay for Wienermobile repair — if the vehicle goes vegan
+Judge Allison Rushing, who was nominated by former President Trump, dissented.
+West Virginia transgender athlete ban blocked by appeals panel

 PETA, which regularly conducts undercover animal-cruelty investigations and publishes what it uncovers, argued the law was a discriminatory speech restriction disguised as a property protection law.